 The rides aren’t exactly “thrill” rides with an exception of one.
 Most people might be a bit disappointed when they go on most of the rides here.
-Some of them are comparable to festival or fair rides.
-The best roller coaster is the T-Express which is a giant wooden rollercoaster that goes really fast and is a much more smooth ride than any wooden roller coaster we have been on at home.
+Some of them are comparable to a festival or fair rides.
+The best roller coaster is the T-Express which is a giant wooden roller coaster that goes really fast and is a much more smooth ride than any wooden roller coaster we have been on at home.
 The view is amazing from the top of this ride and if you’re lucky at the right time of day you may see a parade going on from the top.

 They also offer a ride called Global Village which is very similar to It’s a Small World at Disney theme parks.
 How they portray America is pretty funny.
 Football players, cheerleaders, and cowboys.
 They also included the North Pole and the moon!

 There are animals galore inside Everland including Friendly Monkey Valley, Wild Babies, and indoor animal zoo, Lost Valley, and Safari World.
 Friendly Monkey Valley is exactly what it sounds like, friendly monkeys everywhere.
 Wild Babies is tons of different baby animals.
-The indoor zoo include birds that land on you, goats, dogs, penguins, and much more.
+The indoor zoo includes birds that land on you, goats, dogs, penguins, and much more.
 The Lost Valley is a tour bus that takes you through what looks like an African Safari and the animals walk right up to your windows.
 The bus turns into a boat and goes through a river.
-Safari World is very similar but you’re bus doesn’t turn into a boat.
+Safari World is very similar but your bus doesn’t turn into a boat.
 Both Lost Valley and Safari World are worth the long lines.

 There’s also a European village where you can go buy brats and beer!
 The beer is affordable at only $3.50 for a draft beer!
 This is pretty amazing and a great place to warm up in the winter time under one of many heat lamps.
 During certain hours there are also live band performances to entertain you as you enjoy a sausage or rotisserie chicken.